The glory of Istanbul

 1971 - Kevin Keegan played his first reds game as we lost 3-2 at Danish side AGF Århus, with Bobby Graham and Jack Whitham netting our goals.

 1994 – Reserves forward Samed Yeşil was born in Dusseldorf.
-He signed for £1m from Bayer 04 Leverkusen last August, so far making two senior appearances.
+He signed for a reported £1m from Bayer 04 Leverkusen in August 2012, making two senior reds appearances before being released in June 2016.

 1974 – Former sub keeper Robbie Holcroft was born in Skelmersdale.
 He sat on our bench five times in the early 1990’s.